EC528-Fall-2023/ChRIS/README.md

     * Explore possible optimization for logging and log storage
     * Explore the possibility of implementing an automatic alert system for system administrators

-**4. Solution Concept**
+## 4. Solution Concept

-**Global Architectural Structure Of the Project**
+### Global Architectural Structure Of the Project

 The foundation of our project will revolve around the deployment of ChRIS in the New England Research Cloud (NERC), along with an observability stack which we will configure to ensure efficiency and robustness of deployment.
 Additionally, we aim to develop a robust configuration for ChRIS along with an efficient observability stack on OpenShift through the NERC, and we plan to deliver that through the Helm framework.
 Finally, we also seek to improve the observability capabilities of our deployed observability stack by using the data it collects to develop new modules or features, either in the observability stack or in the ChRIS application itself.
 Details of the architecture of the various components in our proposed system are highlighted in the subsections below.

-**Development of Observability Stack:**
+### Development of Observability Stack:

 Our observability stack will adopt the observability stack paradigm for collecting and monitoring metrics including CPU and memory usage, resource allocation patterns, and temporal distribution of medical analysis programs for system management purposes.
 Metrics will be collected and visualized in a dashboard for easy access and monitoring by system admins.
 It will consist of the following components providing functionality for log collection, visualization, traces and metrics:

-<span style="text-decoration:underline;">Loki</span>: Loki is a log aggregation system designed to store and query logs from all the deployed applications and infrastructure in ChRIS.
+- ##### Loki: Loki is a log aggregation system designed to store and query logs from all the deployed applications and infrastructure in ChRIS.

-<span style="text-decoration:underline;">Grafana</span>: Grafana is a multi-platform open-source analytics and interactive visualization web application.
+- ##### Grafana: Grafana is a multi-platform open-source analytics and interactive visualization web application.
 It provides easy visualization of data into charts, graphs, and alerts for the web when connected to supported data sources.

-<span style="text-decoration:underline;">Thanos</span>: The Thanos query command (also known as “Querier”) implements the Prometheus HTTP v1 API to query data in a Thanos cluster via PromQL.
+- ##### Thanos: The Thanos query command (also known as “Querier”) implements the Prometheus HTTP v1 API to query data in a Thanos cluster via PromQL.
 It gathers the data needed to evaluate the query from underlying StoreAPIs, evaluates the query, and returns the result to Grafana for visualization.
 Thanos will allow us to efficiently store and transmit data.

-<span style="text-decoration:underline;">Prometheus</span>: Prometheus collects and stores its metrics as time series data, i.e. metrics information is stored with the timestamp at which it was recorded, alongside optional key-value pairs called labels which can be sent to Grafana for visualization.
+- ##### Prometheus: Prometheus collects and stores its metrics as time series data, i.e. metrics information is stored with the timestamp at which it was recorded, alongside optional key-value pairs called labels which can be sent to Grafana for visualization.

 Although using this observability stack setup is our foremost design choice, we will be researching using OpenSource as our observability stack and plan to compare the efficiency of its performance to that of the LGTM stack implementation and choose the option with the best performance.

-**Deployment to the New England Research Cloud (NERC)**
+### Deployment to the New England Research Cloud (NERC)

 A big part of the project will also be testing and automating the deployment of ChRIS with the observability stack on the NERC.
 The model that we will be following is shown in **Figure 1**.

-<span style="text-decoration:underline;">OpenShift</span>: OpenShift is the RedHat container scheduler powered by Kubernetes that the New England Research Cloud uses for developing and deploying applications.
+- ##### OpenShift: OpenShift is the RedHat container scheduler powered by Kubernetes that the New England Research Cloud uses for developing and deploying applications.
 We will be using OpenShift for deploying ChRIS onto the NERC so that we can test that our observability stack is gathering, storing, and visualizing metrics correctly.

-<span style="text-decoration:underline;">Helm</span>: Helm is a software packaging manager that makes it easier to deploy applications to OpenShift clusters.
+- ##### Helm: Helm is a software packaging manager that makes it easier to deploy applications to OpenShift clusters.
 We will be creating a Helm project for automating deploying ChRIS and the observability stack onto OpenShift for ease of deployment to the NERC.